Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Under the embassy.

-I think we're trying to think about other things
+I think we're trying to think about other things.

-We're making bad puns where we can
+We're making bad puns where we can.

-Where we can
+Where we can.

-Because it is so fucking grim
+Because it is so fucking group.

-Oh, it's absolutely
+Oh, it's absolutely.

-They've reached out to him
+So when they've interviewed, they've reached out to him

 and they've signed him up for the mission.